 Flame Retardancy Requirements

-Above 150°C, the proximity of operating temperature to the thermal degradation point of some materials increases the importance of flame retardancy.
-Many electronic applications require UL 94 compliance; at elevated operating temperatures, a compound that achieves UL 94 HB at room temperature may not maintain equivalent performance when pre-heated to service temperature.
+Above 150°C, proximity to the thermal degradation point of some materials increases the importance of flame retardancy.
+Many electronic applications require UL 94 compliance; a compound achieving UL 94 HB at room temperature may not maintain equivalent performance pre-heated to service temperature.

-Flame retardant silicone and epoxy formulations for high-temperature applications are available, but flame retardancy should be verified under conditions representative of the application — including preconditioning at operating temperature before flame exposure, if applicable to the intended end-use standard.
+Flame retardant silicone and epoxy formulations for high-temperature applications are available, but retardancy should be verified under representative conditions — including preconditioning at operating temperature before flame exposure, where the end-use standard calls for it.

 Processing Requirements That Affect Final Properties